COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Another important part of mindfulness is to not judge the present moment.
 This is because judgments may lead you to dwell on (or "get stuck" thinking about) unwanted situations, feelings, or thoughts.
 And dwelling on the past does not help you accept or solve problems.
 It just brings you down.

 By training your mind to focus only on the present, you learn not to get lost in regrets from the past or worries about the future.
 Letting go of such thoughts may help you worry less and accept things as they are.
 Mindfulness teaches you to be in control of your mind so that your mind doesn't control you.

-To help you focus your mind on the present, a class in MBSR usually teaches you to:
+MBSR helps you focus your mind on the present.
+A class in MBSR usually teaches you to:

 Studies show that MBSR can reduce stress and help people relax.
 Studies of people who have type 2 diabetes, rheumatoid arthritis, heart disease, chronic pain, and other problems show that MBSR helped some people cope better with symptoms and improved their quality of life.

 Research also shows that MBSR helped people sleep better and feel less anxious.
 It also helped ease depression symptoms.
 In some people, MBSR also helped improve blood sugar and blood pressure.footnote 1, footnote 2, footnote 3

 Taking part in MBSR has been linked to positive changes in the areas of the brain that affect how you pay attention, how you feel, and how you think.footnote 4